Edwards-R/understanding_docs/resolving-interpretations.md

 |---|---|---|
 |Austria|*Bombus lucorum* Bossert et al, 2015|*Bombus lucorum* Linnaeus, 1761|

-## Resolving concept versions and type names
+## Passive updating
-The same logic of resolving may be applied to concept versions and type names.
-Indeed, type names already possess a level of resolving in the current Linnaean system - synonyms.
-Any design specification, however, falls firmly within the realm of the *implementation* of design as opposed to the *specification* of design.
-As such, no further details on *how* such a system may be managed will be outlined herein.
+A considerable benefit of using interpretations in this manner is that stored data is passively updated through the maintenance of a central list.
+Because modernisation of nomenclature is performed through resolving the interpretation there is no requirement to change specimen labels unless the specimen itself is re-determined.
+When dealing with museum collections that are in active use, this passive updating can easily save hours of curator and user hassle.

 ## Conclusion
 Interpretations may be used to store nomenclature in a time-safe, regional manner.
 Resolving an interpretation at the point of consumption means that the end user is always able to incorporate the maximum amount of taxonomic and nomenclatural knowledge, vastly increasing the taxonomic precision of end-user products.
+Also of note is that data stored using interpretations is able to be passively updated by updating where any given interpretation resolves to.

 There are multiple problems still to be addressed.
 Interpretations and taxonomic names are written identically whilst referring to very distinct ideas, which is a highly undesirable situation.
 Keeping track of interpretations, type concepts, and type names in a strict manner requires automation, which in turn requires a strict set of rules to be laid out (and for people to follow them).
 The absence of a suitable scheme managing taxonomy for zoology is also a significant impediment to establishing the proposed system, albeit one which can be overcome safely.

-The next stage of this work is to design an implementation of the protocols set out within this document.
+The next stage of this work is to design an implementation of the protocols set out within this document so that everything mentioned here can be put into practice - at least where it can reasonably be.
+Revamping the type system is far too large of an undertaking to be performed  Details of the implementation that was used for the testing of the system can be found [here](understandings/intro.md).